lpaube/NetPractice/README.md

   2. Between *Router R1* and *Router R2*.
   3. Between *Router R2* and *Client C*.

   For *Interface A1*, we cannot chose our IP address freely since the IP of *Interface R11* is already entered.
-Also, if we give it a mask of */24*, the IP addresses range will overlap with the range of *Interface R12*, which is already entered.
+Also, if we give it a mask of */24*, the IP address range will overlap with the range of *Interface R12*, which is already entered.
 They would both be in the range of *93.198.14.0 - 93.198.14.255*.
   <br>
   <br>
-  Since we need addresses for 3 separate networks, it is convenient to split the last bytes of the address in 4 or more addresses ranges.
+  Since we need addresses for 3 separate networks, it is convenient to split the last bytes of the address in 4 or more address ranges.
 We do this by using the mask of */26* or higher.
 The mask of */28* for example will give us 16 ranges, from which we use the following 3:
   ```
   93.198.14.1 - 93.198.14.14    (Client A to Router R1)
   93.198.14.65 - 93.198.14.78   (Router R1 to Router R2)